NathanRolim/Python_Solutions/README.md

 # Python_Solutions
-Some codes to solve my problems
+Some codes to solve my problems,
-I writed this codes to learn Python, and understand his functionality.
+I wroted this codes to learn Python, and understand his functionalities.